Text consolidated by Valsts valodas centrs (State

 d) the maximum aid interest rate applied;

-e) the sum of eligible costs (EUR);
+e) the sum of eligible costs (in euros);

 f) the start and end time period for the settlement of